Tianeptine: Chemistry

+Enantiomers

+Tianeptine is a racemic mixture of (R)- and (S)- enantiomers.
+The (S)- enantiomer is known as estianeptine.
+(R)-Tianeptine is a weak μ-opioid receptor agonist, while estianeptine is a peroxisome proliferator-activated receptor (PPAR) agonist.

 Analogues

 Although several related compounds are disclosed in the original patent, no activity data are provided and it was unclear whether these share tianeptine's unique pharmacological effects.
 More recent structure-activity relationship studies have since been conducted, providing some further insight on μ-opioid, δ-opioid, and pharmacokinetic activity.
 Derivatives where the aromatic chlorine substituent is replaced by bromine, iodine or methylthio, and/or the heptanoic acid tail is varied in length or replaced with other groups such as 3-methoxypropyl, show similar or increased opioid receptor activity relative to tianeptine, with up to 13x higher potency than tianeptine itself.
 Amineptine, the most closely related drug to have been widely studied, is a dopamine reuptake inhibitor with no significant effect on serotonin levels, nor opioid agonist activity.
-Tianeptinaline, analog of tianeptine, is a notable class I HDAC inhbitor.
+Tianeptinaline and tianeptinostat, analogues of tianeptine, are potent histone deacetylase (HDAC) inhibitors.

 History

 Tianeptine was introduced for medical use in France under the brand name Stablon in 1983.